 Come in creepy fancy dress and discover Cherryburn’s ghostly side with family activities ev...

 Chilling Halloween family adventure inspired by Bewick's childhood fears.

 Carve your own scary creatures in pumpkins like Bewick once did in wood!

 Meet our conservation experts and help to prepare Cherryburn and the Bewick collection as we clos...

 We've created a new family play area where you can step into the shoes of Bewick as a child with lots of his favourite outdoor adventures, like jumping across logs and making a den.

-We're happy to welcome a herd of friendly alpacas to graze the paddock field.
+We're happy to welcome an ever-changing assortment of native and more exotic farm animals, from friendly alpacas to inquisitive rheas.
+We also have some donkeys and turkeys grazing the paddock field.
 Come and meet them as you wander around the paddock walk.